jumbojoffer/Crypto.com-Exchange-Price-Guide/README.md

 What it does not do:
 - Trade.
 It only calculates and displays values to assist you.
 - Save anything, neither locally nor on any server.
 It only stores variables that it needs to work.
-- Read you accounts details.
-It only reads values within the trading window, specifically the ticker and first offers above and below.
+- Read your account details.
+It only reads values within the trading window, specifically the ticker and first trade offers above and below.

 Additional things it does not do:
 - No coffee brewing or delivery service.